-Capital assets (after the application of accumulated depreciation and amortization) of \$87.7 million reflect a net increase of \$1.5 million over the previous year.
-Depreciable asset additions were \$7.8 million, offset by asset retirements of \$4.3 million.
-An increase in accumulated depreciation and amortization of \$5.4 million (from the current year depreciation and amortization expense adjustment) was offset by a \$3.4 million write-off of accumulated depreciation associated with retired assets.
-Current year capital asset additions were attributed primarily to the purchase of ten new CNG buses along with several maintenance facilities upgrades and improvement projects.
+In fiscal year 2023, Santa Cruz METRO's capital assets (after the application of accumulated depreciation and amortization) of \$95.5 million reflects a net increase of \$7.8 million over the previous year, attributable primarily to the establishment of a subscription asset on the financial statements as a result of the implementation of GASB Statement No. 96, the purchase of five new zero emission buses, and a new Automatic Vehicle Location (AVL) and Automated Passenger Counter system.
 See the Financial Activities - Capital section of the Management's Discussion and Analysis for more information about capital projects and Note 4 to the financials for a schedule of changes in capital asset balances.
 Capital procurements are funded by a combination of federal, state, and local grants, Measure D sales tax proceeds, and Operating and Capital Reserves.